glorkpixels/DBMS-Game-Store-Project/README.md

 # DBMS Game Store Project
-    It's a game store database that is developed using n-tier structure.
+    It's a game store database that is developed using n-tier structure for Database management system class as an assignment.